mgperry/plyrs/README.md

 have a common operation you want to reuse.

 A note:
-I certainly *don't* think that polars should have been made like this, `dplyrs` is very much a 'porcelain' library and I don't see any good reason to use it in non-interactive code (ie production or longer scripts).
+I certainly *don't* think that polars should have been made like this, `plyrs` is very much a 'porcelain' library and I don't see any good reason to use it in non-interactive code (ie production or longer scripts).
 I personally spend a lot of time starting at analysis code so maybe looks mean more to me than most.
 The same goes for including lots of small